bhar133/Medical-Database/README.md

 To Run the Frontend, open frontend.py and change the database variables in line 7-11 to your connections host, user, and password.
+In terminal run the command pip install pymysql
 Then run using the command python frontend.py

     Next: Run script to fill tables with mock data